 Writing intriguing copy can be a gruelling endeavor.
 But you know what can be more gruelling?
 Having to do that for multiple posts on multiple pages individually, over and over again.
 With Planable, you can automate that stuff with just a few clicks.
 Just drop your video in Planable, write your desired copy and it’ll appear in all grouped posts.
 Worried about customizing posts for each channel?
 You can do that too, with a simple toggle.

 Now for the TikTok collaborating part

-With Planable, you can cut out the middleman and do everything in one place.
+Creating TikTok content for your brand is all about collaboration.
+Ditch planning and reviewing content in spreadsheets.
+With Planable, you can cut out the middleman and plan everything in one place.
 Drop the video in our workspace and holler at your team to put their own creative touch on the content.
 Let them go crazy with the hashtags.
 Or not.
 Maybe you just want to stay in line with the clear TikTok strategy you’ve got laid out.
 Planable makes that easier, too.

 Now that we’ve covered the basics of TikTok, let’s switch gears to, well, the basics of TikTok digital marketing.

 One important thing we have to address before delving into any details is that TikTok is, still, pretty much uncharted territory, from a marketing perspective.
 TikTok marketing for brands is a work in progress — many of them are still experimenting with the platform.